ice-csic-astroexotic/ML-Poppyns/docs/_site/examples/simulator.rst

 The script automatically checks the compatibility of the present parameters for the selected options, e.g., :code:`vk_c` cannot be specified if :code:`km_maxell` has been chosen as kick model.
 This is done using the dictionary :code:`examples/simulator/config_sweeper.json` which specifies a list of exclusive parameters for each option.

+Visualize simulation results
+############################

+To visualize the outcome of a given simulation a number of jupyter notebooks are provided.
+In particular to check the output of a full simulation run through the script :code:`examples/simulator/simulate_population_full.py` you can use the following ones:

+1) :code:`initial_population_plots.ipynb` plots the initial parameter distributions of the population, by using the information stored in a `initial_population.pkl.gz` file.

+2) :code:`final_population_plots.ipynb` plots the outcome of the simulation after the dynamical and magneto-rotational evolution and the detection, by using the information stored in a in a `final_population.pkl.gz` file.

+3) To visualize and compare the initial and final parameter distributions for a simulation you can use the :code:`initial_final_comparison.ipynb` notebook.

-To visualize the outcome of a given population a number of jupyter notebooks are provided: the first one :code:`initial_population_plots.ipynb` plots the initial conditions of the simulation, the second one :code:`final_population_plots.ipynb` plots the outcome of the simulation after the dynamical evolution.
-A comparison between the synthetic and the real observed pulsar population is performed in :code:`observation_comparison.ipynb`.
-Finally, the full dynamical evolution of different parameters can be visualized with the notebook :code:`evolution_plots.ipynb`.
+4) To check the dynamical properties only, a comparison between the synthetic and the real observed pulsar population is performed in :code:`dynamics_sim_vs_obs.ipynb`.

+5) The full dynamical and magneto-rotational evolution can be visualized with the notebook :code:`evolution_plots.ipynb`.
+This requires that you have saved the full dynamical and magneto-rotational output from the simulation.

+To check the output of a simulation run through the script :code:`examples/simulator/simulate_population_magrot_det.py` and compare it to observations you can use the :code:`survey_sim_vs_obs.ipynb` notebook.